 The A Tale of Two Cities quotes below all refer to the symbol of Guillotine.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Classics edition of A Tale of Two Cities published in 2003.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of A Tale of Two Cities published in 2003.).

 Book 3, Chapter 4 Quotes

 Above all, one hideous figure grew … the figure of the sharp female called La Guillotine.
 It was the popular theme for jests; it was the best cure for headache, it infallibly prevented the hair from turning grey, it imparted a peculiar delicacy to the complexion, it was the National Razor which shaved close: who kissed La Guillotine, looked through the little window and sneezed into the sack.
 It was the sign of the regeneration of the human race.
 It superseded the Cross.
 Models of it were worn on breasts from which the Cross was discarded, and it was bowed down to and believed in where the Cross was denied.

 Book 3, Chapter 15 Quotes